alexdlaird/pyngrok/README.md

 ngrok.connect(config_path=CONFIG_PATH)
 ```

-## custom binary options
+## binary path

-If you would like to use your own `ngrok` binary instead of relying on the one that comes with this package, this can
+If you would like to use your own `ngrok` binary instead of the one that comes with this package, you can
-be done one of two ways.
-You can either pass the `ngrok_path` argument to each command:
+do this in one of two ways.
+Either pass the `ngrok_path` argument to each command:

 ```python
 from pyngrok import ngrok